 As an Amazon Associate, I earn from qualifying purchases

-How to clean burnt sugar out of the oven?
+Keep reading to discover seven easy-to-follow steps for cleaning burnt sugar out of the oven.

-Cleaning burnt sugar out of an oven is really a tedious but not impossible task.
-But don’t despair.
+Cleaning burnt sugar from an oven is tedious but possible, but don’t worry.
 When your oven gets crusted with burnt sugar, it’s time for a deep clean.
-Read on for tips on how to clean burnt sugar out of your oven
+Read on for tips on how to clean burnt sugar out of your oven.

-To clean your oven at home, you will need:
+To clean your oven at home, you will need the following:

 - Baking soda

 - Dishcloth Scrub brush

 - Non Abrasive scouring pad

 - Paper towels